alex-kolmakov/divelog-autoreport/README.md

 Furthermore, even if we know that the dive was not great - how do we improve?
 What went wrong?
 What could have been done better?

+This is where Retrieval Augmented Generation (RAG) based on the [DAN](https://www.diversalertnetwork.org/) content comes into play.
+DAN is a non-profit organization that provides expert medical advice and research to help divers stay safe.
+They have a vast amount of content that can be used to generate insights on the dives and provide recommendations on how to improve.

 Now the question is:

 ```